JRegimbal/hat-box/_tools/haptics-studio.md

 connectivity: API
 storage:
     - WAV
+    - Apple Core Haptics
-    - Internal
+    - .haptic
 connectivity:
     - API
 ---
-Lofelt Studio allows users to load an audio file into the tool.
+Haptics Studio, formerly Lofelt Studio, allows users to load an audio file into the tool.
 This automatically creates an initial vibrotactile experience.
 This can be refined through controls in the editor itself, such as menus controlling global parameters and using keyframes to control the waveforms directly.
 These editing processes can also be used to create effects from scratch.
-Vibrotactile effects can be sent to iOS and Android devices with a corresponding Lofelt Studio app installed.
+Vibrotactile effects can be sent to iOS and Android devices with a corresponding app installed.
+Files created with the application can be played back using [Meta's Haptics SDK](https://developers.meta.com/horizon/documentation/unity/unity-haptics-sdk-integrate/).

-For more information, consult the [Lofelt website as archived on the Wayback Machine](https://web.archive.org/web/20220526171057/lofelt.com).
+For more information, consult the [GitHub page for the open-source project](https://github.com/facebook/haptics-studio), the [Meta Haptics Studio distribution](https://developers.meta.com/horizon/resources/haptics-studio/), and the [Lofelt website as archived on the Wayback Machine](https://web.archive.org/web/20220526171057/lofelt.com).